burkfers/qmk_userspace_features/maccel/readme.md

 With every adjustment, an informational message is printed to the console.

-## VIA support
+## VIA support (optional)
+Mouse acceleration can now be configured though via.

 ![](assets/via.png)

-Mouse acceleration can now be configured though via.
+\* *note that VIA unfortunately cannot show the numeric values for the sliders, so you will still need to use the debug console to monitor any changes you make to the variables.
+(The numbers shown in the image have just been edited in to indicate the range of the sliders).*

+### Additional installation steps for adding VIA support:
 If your keyboard is not already supported by via, you must first [create a via definition](https://www.caniusevia.com/docs/specification).

-Add to `rules.mk`, *before* the include added previously:
+Add the following to `rules.mk`, *before* the include added previously:
 ```make
 MACCEL_VIA_ENABLE = yes
 ``````